C0deWiser/laravel-notifications/README.md

-You may preview not only [Mail](https://laravel.com/docs/10.x/notifications#previewing-mail-notifications), but also Telegram and Broadcast Notifications — the same way.
+You may preview not only [Mail](https://laravel.com/docs/10.x/notifications#previewing-mail-notifications), but Broadcast Notifications too — the same way.